Are Sea-Facing Equivalent Premiums Possible in Gurgaon?

 For decades, sea-facing homes in cities like Mumbai, Goa, and Chennai have commanded a premium.
-Buyers don’t just pay for the property—they pay for the openness, the view, and what it represents.
+Buyers don’t just pay for the property—they pay for the openness, the uninterrupted view, and what it represents.

 Gurgaon, of course, has no coastline.

-Can Gurgaon create the same kind of premium without the sea?
+Yet this question is being asked more frequently today, especially among luxury buyers and investors: can Gurgaon create the same kind of premium without the sea?

 What Actually Drives Sea-Facing Premiums